richardhj/contao-theme-framework/README.md

 ```bash
 ./vendor/bin/contao-console contao:migrate -n
 ```

+It is best to add the migrate command to your deployment script.

 To create the symlink for the public folder, run the following command (this only needs to be done once, and this is automatically done on `composer install`, so you usually should not be required to do this):